Latrice A. Westbrooks

 District 2, Position 2

-Judge Latrice Westbrooks of Lexington was sworn in as a member of the Mississippi Court of Appeals on Jan.
+Judge Latrice Westbrooks was sworn in as a member of the Mississippi Court of Appeals on Jan.
 3, 2017.
 She was elected Nov.
 8, 2016, to Court of Appeals District 2, Position 2.

 Judge Westbrooks was born in Memphis, Tennessee.
 She earned a Bachelor of Science degree from Austin Peay State University in Clarksville, Tenn.
 She earned a law degree from the University of Detroit Mercy School of Law in 1997.
 She was admitted to the Mississippi Bar that same year.

 She became an assistant district attorney in the Second Circuit District of Harrison, Hancock and Stone counties in October 1997.
 She was the first African American woman assistant district attorney in the Second Circuit District.
 She joined the Jackson law firm of Byrd and Associates in 2000, then opened her own law practice in 2001, representing clients in both criminal and civil matters.